ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 necessary to enforce the batch parameters as described in {{batch-validation}}
 so that the aggregator knows which aggregate share to update.

-The helper then encrypts `agg_share` under the collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_agg_share`.
+The Helper then encrypts `agg_share` under the Collector's HPKE public key as described in {{aggregate-share-encrypt}}, yielding `encrypted_aggregate_share`.
-Encryption prevents the leader from learning the actual result, as it only has its own aggregate share and cannot compute the helper's.
+Encryption prevents the Leader from learning the actual result, as it only has its own aggregate share and cannot compute the Helper's.

-The helper responds to the leader with HTTP status code 200 OK and a body consisting of an `AggregateShareResp`:
+The Helper responds to the Leader with a body consisting of an `AggregateShare`:

 ~~~
 struct {
   HpkeCiphertext encrypted_aggregate_share;
-} AggregateShareResp;
+} AggregateShare;
 ~~~

 `encrypted_aggregate_share.config_id` is set to the collector's HPKE config ID.